jamesa9283/structure-theorem/README.md

 ## Current Progress

-I am currently in the infrancy of the project and deciding which route to take.
+I am currently in the infancy of the project and deciding which route to take.
 The current goal is to formalise Theorem 3.8 of Jacobson's Basic Algebra I, i.e. every matrix over a pid has a smith form.
 This is currently stated in `matrixRoute.lean`.

 ## End Goal

 To provide mathlib with Jordan Normal Form, then the Structure Theorem for finitely generated albelian groups.

+## Thanks

+Thanks to my supervisors of this project Dr Tim Hughes and Dr Gihan Marasingha.